DOI-ONRR/doi-extractives-data/research/sprint-mightymoose/sprint-mightymoose_interview-script.md

 2. "Who do you think the intended audience is for the site?"

-3. "What does this website tell you about natural resources?"

-4. _Draw the participant's attention to the global nav_ "Can you tell me what you think you'll find when you click on [nav item]?"
+3. _Draw the participant's attention to the global nav_ "Can you tell me what you think you'll see when you click on [nav item]?" _Ask this question for all nav items except HOME._

-5. "What did you learn from this website?"

-6. "What questions does this leave you with?
+4. "What questions does this site leave you with?
 Can you walk me through things you think are confusing?"

 ## Wrap up